yaml/pyyaml.org/wiki/PyYAMLDocumentation.md

 The function `yaml.safe_load` limits this ability to simple Python objects like integers or lists.

-A python object can be marked as safe and thus be recognized by `yaml.safe_load`.
+A Python object can be marked as safe and thus be recognized by `yaml.safe_load`.
 To do this, derive it from `yaml.YAMLObject` (as explained in section *Constructors, representers, resolvers*) and explicitly set its class property `yaml_loader` to `yaml.SafeLoader`.